 Tags: tweak, browser, pipelining, Registry, Internet Explorer, Firefox

-Below, you will find browser-specific settings and registry entries to speed up both Firefox and Internet Explorer.
+Below, you will find browser-specific settings to help speed up your browser, for Internet Explorer, Chrome and Firefox.
 The settings are generally intended for broadband internet connections, and can noticeably improve your web browsing experience.

-According to the HTTP specs, only a limited number of simultaneous connections to web servers are allowed, while loading web pages.
-With today's broadband connections, it is beneficial to increase the number of concurrent connections to reduce page loading time.
-To increase the number of concurrent connections, add the following entries to the Windows Registry (the settings are not present by default in all Windows versions).
+According to the HTTP specs, only a limited number of simultaneous connections to web servers are recommended, while loading web pages.
+With today's broadband connections, it is beneficial to increase the default number of concurrent connections to reduce page loading time.
+To increase the number of concurrent connections, add the following entries to the Windows Registry (the settings are not present by default in some Windows versions).

 Under Windows 9x/ME/2k/XP